 Once everything is configured, the Dynamic Yield script onsite will need to be adjusted so its links point to your new CDN.

-- For most implementations use the example below and adjust the red text to point to your CDN:
+- For most implementations use the example below and make sure to adjust the red text to point to your CDN:

 - If you implemented Dynamic Yield via Magento, adjust your script directly in Magento as described in the implementation via Magento procedures.